 • Intention: “Take care of my body and challenge myself consistently.”

 Goals give you measurable targets.
 Intentions give your goals meaning, depth, and emotional fuel.
-When you write them down, you’re not just planning tasks — you’re shaping your identity.
+When you write them down, you’re not just planning tasks.
+You’re shaping your identity.
+To bring structure to this practice, explore Goal Setting Journal.

 Why Writing Down Intentions Works